 All integrations can be activated from your account integrations page.
 In most cases, the integration requires only one click in order to be activated.

-Other integrations, like HubSpot or Zapier, work by directly communicating behind the scenes, or server-side—and may require some information, like an account ID or API key, in addition to a short authentication process.
+Other integrations, like HubSpot or Zapier, work by directly communicating behind the scenes, or server-side—and may require some information, like an account ID or Legacy API key (called the API Key for legacy plan customers), in addition to a short authentication process.

 How do the integrations work?

 Our integrations work by our SDK connecting to your integration via the window.[Integration] method.
 This means that your integration installation on your website, needs to be globally accessible (you may need to ask your devs about this).

 Generally, this isn’t a problem because the installations typically live in the same place, making it accessible by the Appcues SDK, however, sometimes they live in separate places where Appcues cannot access the integration installation within your web app.